-- Skin Care provided when skin is broken, or a chronic skin condition is active and could potentially cause infection, and you are unable to apply independently.
-Includes prescription creams, lotions, or sprays; wound care, dressing changes, application of prescription medicine and foot care for people with diabetes when prescribed by a Licensed Medical Professional. - Nail Care completed when medical conditions that may involve peripheral circulatory problems/ loss of sensation, including soaking, filing, and trimming. - Mouth Care performed when health maintenance level skin care is required in conjunction with the task, or: - o There is injury or disease of the face, mouth, head, or neck. - o In the presence of communicable disease. - You are unable to participate in the task. - o Oral suctioning is required. - o Decreased oral sensitivity or hypersensitivity. - O You are at risk for choking and aspiration. - Dressing performed when health maintenance level skin care or transfers are required in conjunction with the dressing, or: - You are unable to assist or direct care. - Include application of prescribed anti-embolic or pressure stockings, prescribed orthopedic devices such as splints, braces, or artificial limbs. - Feeding performed when health maintenance level skin care or dressing in conjunction with the task, or: - o Oral suctioning is needed on a standby or intermittent basis. - o You are on a prescribed modified texture diet - O You have a physiological or neurogenic chewing or swallowing problem. - o Syringe feeding or feeding using adaptive utensils is required. - o Oral feeding when you are unable to communicate verbally, non-verbally or through other means. - Exercise prescribed by a Licensed Medical Professional including passive range of motion. - Transfers You are not able to perform transfers due to illness, injury, or disability, or: - You lack the strength and stability to stand, maintain balance or bear weight reliably. - o You have not been deemed independent with adaptive equipment or
+- Respiratory Care including postural drainage, cupping, adjusting oxygen flow within established parameters, suctioning of mouth and nose, nebulizers, ventilator and tracheotomy care and assistance with set-up and use of respiratory equipment. - Sail Care in the presence of medical conditions that may involve peripheral circulatory problems or loss of sensation, including soaking, filing, and trimming. - Skin Care provided when skin is broken or a chronic skin condition is active and could potentially cause infection and you are unable to apply creams, lotions, sprays, or medications independently due to illness, injury or disability.
+Skin care may include wound care, dressing changes, application of prescription medicine and foot care for people with diabetes when prescribed by a Licensed Medical Professional. - Mouth Care performed when health maintenance level skin care is required in conjunction with the task, or:: - There is injury or disease of the face, mouth, head or neck. - In the presence of communicable disease. - When you are unable to participate in the task. - Oral suctioning is required. - There is decreased oral sensitivity or hypersensitivity. - You are at risk for choking and aspiration. - O Dressing performed when health maintenance-level skin care or transfers are required in conjunction with the dressing, or: - You are unable to assist or direct care. - Assistance with the application of prescribed anti-embolic or pressure stockings is required. - Assistance with the application of prescribed orthopedic devices such as splints, braces, or artificial limbs is required. - Feeding is considered a health maintenance task when you require health maintenance-level skin care or dressing in conjunction with the task, or: - When oral suctioning is needed on a standby or intermittent basis. - You are on a prescribed modified texture diet. - You have a physiological or neurogenic chewing or swallowing problem. - Syringe feeding or feeding using adaptive utensils is required.

+- Oral feeding when you are unable to communicate verbally, non-verbally or through other means. - Sexercise prescribed by a licensed medical professional including passive range of motion. - S Transferring you when you are unable to perform transfers independently due to illness, injury or disability, or: - You lack the strength and stability to stand, maintain balance or bear weight reliably. - You have not been deemed independent with adaptive equipment or assistive devices by a licensed medical professional. - The use of a mechanical lift is needed.